-At the 75^{th} meeting of the IATTC in June 2007, the staff presented a range of potential management actions, including mitigation measures, that could be taken by the IATTC to address seabird bycatch (IATTC-75-07c).
+At the 75th meeting of the IATTC in June 2007, the staff presented a range of potential management actions, including mitigation measures, that could be taken by the IATTC to address seabird bycatch (IATTC-75-07c).
 A draft resolution by Spain that included such mitigation measures was extensively discussed, but ultimately not approved (IATTC, minutes of the 75th meeting).

 A revised proposal by Spain and the United States was presented at the 78th meeting of the IATTC in June 2008 (IATTC, minutes of the 78th meeting, Proposal F1, Appendix 3e).
 Again, the proposal was not approved; some delegations wanted to be sure that there was a solid technical and scientific basis for adopting mitigation measures.
-The staff of the IATTC organized this Technical Workshop to address these issues.
+The staff of the IATTC organized a Technical Workshop in May 2009 to address these issues.